 If you’ve been trading stocks for a while, you’ve probably heard the term SSR or "Short Sale Restriction" which is often referred to as the Uptick Rule.
 In this post we will explore the pros and cons of the SSR and learn how to identify when it is in effect.

-What is the Short Sale Restriction or SSR?
+What is the Short Sale Restriction (SSR)

-SSR stands for Short Sale Rule/Short Sale Restriction.
-This is a rule the SEC implemented in 2010 (after previously enforcing a similar short sell restriction in 1937, that was then lifted in 2007), the function being to prevent bears from pushing the market down at will (hitting the bid).
+The short sale restriction is a rule the SEC implemented in 2010 (after previously enforcing a similar short sell restriction in 1937, that was then lifted in 2007), the function being to prevent bears from pushing the market down at will (hitting the bid).

 Pros and Cons of Short Selling Restriction

 Knowing a stock has SSR triggered could imply that to catch a move to the short side traders might chase the stock and get filled at prices so low that they would all panic if it reclaimed a key resistance level, in this fact alone we know opportunity can exist on the long side if the right factors align for a setup to squeeze out shorts and use their covers, in addition to new buyers, as fuel for a big trade.

-With most trading platforms, you will see a little "SSR" message on the top of the level 2 window on a stock that has the short sell restriction enabled.
+With most trading platforms, you will see a little "SSR" message on the top of the level 2 montage window on a stock that has the short sell restriction enabled.

-Therefore, keep an open-mind and open-bias, stocks can still go down with SSR, and they can still go up as well.
+Stocks can still go down with SSR, and they can still go up as well.
 Whatever hindrances SSR provides, can also bring opportunity.

 As traders we must play the cards we are dealt (if we decide to play at all), so always manage risk, and be flexible.
 Whether SSR works for you or against you, it will ultimately be up to you and the system you trade.
 Opportunity in the market is in surplus to those who can find it and take advantage of great risk/reward, and high-probabilistic setups.